oracle-samples/xml-sample-demo/INTRODUCTION/Introduction.md

 ![](media/image013.png)

-If the demonstration was installed successfully, the home folder should contain a folder call demonstrations which will contain a folder called “Introduction”.
+If the demonstration was installed successfully, the home folder should contain a folder call demonstrations which will contain a folder called “introduction”.

-Navigate to the “Introduction” folder and click the index.html file.
+Navigate to the “introduction” folder and click the index.html file.
 This should open a new browser tab or window, ready to run the first step of the example.

 ![](media/image014.png)